Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 A site designed for patients both new and existing to obatin information about the clinics services and therapists.
 It also a place where patients can see whats on offer and hear customer reviews and make further enquiries or bookings.
+Essentially an online calling card for the clinic.

 ### Scope

-For patients, I wanted to provide them with easy accesible links to information they required about the clinic.
+For patients, I wanted to provide them with features to easy accesible links to information they required about the clinic.
 Provide information about each therapist, each service that is provided, location, openning hours and how to make an appointment.
 Providing the practical information that is required by the customer.

 ### Structure

+The information should be structured in a user friendly way and logically grouped.
+All services are grouped together, all information about the therapists in a seperate section, and all methods of contact grouped together.
+Structured in a way that leads from the user seeing all the services and information provided to finish with an option to book now or make contact.

 ### Skeleton
 Good interface and Navigation design.
-Navigation is common and conventional to allow for ease of use.
+Navigation bar is common and conventional to allow for ease of use.
 The header and footer are the same across the site.
+Content is positioned centrally in an easy to read format.
+The Nav bar collapses to hamburger button on mobile device which is also a common tool used and will allow for easy naviagtion on mobile device.
 Balsamiq wireframes were used to design rough outlines of what the site would look like.

 [Home page](https://github.com/aliclarke206/Milestone_1/blob/b6243fabbf2882f512bd825280447cdb6004b736/wireframes/about-us.png)